LollipopXbiscuit/fluffy-goggles/replit.md

 WishBot is a comprehensive Telegram bot featuring a custom currency system called "Wish" (𝓒) with integrated marketplace functionality.
 Users can earn, transfer, and spend wishes on waifu cards through both a daily shop and peer-to-peer marketplace.
 The bot includes Telegram Stars integration for purchasing wishes and connects to MongoDB for persistent data storage.

+**Deployment:** Configured for 24/7 operation on Render with webhook support and message counting system to prevent service sleep.

 # User Preferences

 Preferred communication style: Simple, everyday language.